gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

 | body | EventProcessRequest | yes | Request body |

-Download detailed delivery reports for events.
+Download reports for a specific company based on the provided filters.

 *Returned Response:*